duhow/xiaoai-patch/docs/voice-assistant.md

 ## Setup

+Connect to the speaker IP at port 80 (HTTP): `http://192.168.1.40`

+Follow the web configuration to connect your Speaker to your local Home Assistant installation.

+Then configure STT provider, languages and wakeword.

-Create and configure the following files in the speaker:
+If you want to follow the procedure manually or configure additional details, create and configure the following files in the speaker:

 `/data/listener`
 ```bash